 This semi-sweet yet slightly bitter-tasting spice is used in a number of Moroccan recipes.
-It not only adds flavour to Moroccan meals but also adds a vibrant red colour to them.
+It not only adds flavour to Moroccan meals but also adds a vivid crimson colour to them.
 However, it is used in a minimal amount.
 Usually, a pinch of saffron is enough to enhance the flavour and colour of a meal.
 Moreover, it is also used as a dye to colour clothes red or orange, and let’s not forget that it’s also used as an essential ingredient in perfumes and cosmetic items.
 Along with these uses, this expensive spice is considered very useful in the medical world too.
 It is used several herbal medications to treat toothaches, severe menstrual cramps and improve appetite and detoxifying process of the body.

 How Saffron is used in Moroccan cooking?